1542 – Juan Rodriguez Cabrillo claims California for Spain

 2003 – The United States National Do Not Call Registry, formed to combat unwanted telemarketing calls and administered by the Federal Trade Commission, enrolls almost three-quarters of a million phone numbers on

 its first day.
 And it doesn’t do a damn bit of good!

 1462 – Louis XII, the Just, King of France (1498-1515)

 1880 – Helen Keller, Ala, blind-deaf author/lecturer

-1776 – Thomas Hickey, plan to hand George Washington to British, executed
+1776 – Thomas Hickey, planned to hand George Washington to British, but was caught and executed.

 2001 – Jack Lemmon, American actor (b.
 1925)